LOADING ...

 Scooped up her shiny, platforms

-And continued along the road.
+And barefoot along the road.

-Kristin: as the noises of the faded,
+Kristin: as the of the city faded,

-She discovered a new world,
+She a whole new world,

 Cars didn't so fast,